 Double Deep Racking

-Double Deep Racking is a variation of selective pallet racking where pallets are stored two-deep instead of single-deep.
+Double deep warehouse racking is a variation of selective pallet racking where pallets are stored two-deep instead of single-deep.

 • Load capacity: up to 3,000 kg per level